 3. Modified work plan

 With the information you received from the employee care package, you should be in the position to create a modified work plan.
-The guidelines for modified work will help you determine what the employee’s limitations are and which work activities should be avoided.
+Determine where the employee's limitations lie, and which work activities should be avoided.

 With that information in hand, you can develop a modified work offer to give to your employee to outline what duties they will be doing during their recovery process.